daninelson/best-ai-agents/README.md

 - **Powerdrill AI** - Data processing acceleration
 - **TalktoData** - Complete data analysis solution

-## 🌐 Web Interface
-Experience this list in our interactive web UI [coming soon]

 ## 🤝 Contributing
-1. Fork the repository
+1. Start the repository
-2. Create a new branch
-3. Add your entry following our format
-4. Submit a pull request
+2. If you have any agentic platform suggestions, submit an issue with a request.

 ## 📫 Contact
 - Submit issues for suggestions
 - Star the repository to show support
 - Follow for updates

-## 📜 License
-MIT License - see [LICENSE](LICENSE) for details

 ---
 Made with ❤️ by the AI community.
 Last updated: December 2024